felipecsl/ktnes/README.md

-# knes
+# ktnes

+A NES emulator implemented in Kotlin using multiplatform support and Kotlin/Native.

 Ported from the awesome Golang implementation [nes by @fogleman](https://github.com/fogleman/nes).

-This project is a NES emulator implemented in Kotlin using its multiplatform support and Kotlin/Native.

 ## Demo